Contact National Rail Enquiries to find train fares and the cost of season tickets for all UK rail journeys.

 - Buy your own railcard:

-- Apply to the County Council for a one-year senior or disabled persons' railcard instead of a bus pass offering free off-peak travel.
-This will save you a third off standard and first-class off-peak rail fares across Britain but you will not have to pay for the railcard yourself:
+- Apply to the County Council for a one-year Disabled persons' railcard.
+This is offered instead of a bus pass offering free off-peak travel.
+This will save you a third off standard and first-class off-peak rail fares across Britain but you will not have to pay for the railcard yourself and you will have to reapply when it expires.